Quasiclassical solutions for static quantum black holes: Conclusions

 \section{Conclusions}

 Any quantum theory, and in particular quantum gravity, is expected to imply non-local behavior.
-So far, possible non-local effects in black-hole models have mainly been studied by assuming a specific non-local action, which can often be analyzed by mapping the theory to a local one in which classical fields are coupled to auxiliary fields.
+Non-local action principles and their equations of motion are usually hard to solve, but if one assumes a specific non-local action, it can often be analyzed by mapping the theory to a local one in which classical degrees of freedom are coupled to auxiliary fields.
 We have introduced here a new, systematic quasiclassical formulation of spherically symmetric models in quantum gravity with non-local corrections derived in a canonical quantization.
 By implementing quantum fluctuations and correlations as physical versions of what would usually be called auxiliary fields in a non-local theory, a multi-field local theory is obtained in which coupling terms are completely determined by the rules of canonical quantization.

 The presence of new degrees of freedom implies that such quantum extended theories are more complex than the classical model.
-Working with vacuum spherically symmetric models, we constructed a tractable constrained system in which one of the metric components, $\phi_1$, is fxed by using the area radius (a partial gauge fixing of the theory).
-Doubling the classical field content by introducing second-order quantum moments, we therefore obtained a theory for two independent fields that represent a single classical metric component (the radial distance measure $\phi_2$) and its quantum fluctuation.
-While the reduced system ignores cross-correlations between the radial distance $\phi_2/\sqrt{\phi_1}$ and the area radius $\sqrt{\phi_1}$, it is consistent for static solutions and allows explicit solutions in almost complete closed form.
+Working with vacuum spherically symmetric models, we constructed a tractable constrained system in which one of the metric components, $\phi_1$, is fixed by using the area radius (a partial gauge fixing of the theory).
+Doubling the classical field content by introducing second-order quantum moments, we therefore obtained a theory for two independent fields that represent a single classical metric component (the radial distance measure $\phi_2$) and its quantum fluctuation ($\phi_3$).
+While the reduced system ignores cross-correlations between the radial distance $\phi_2/\sqrt{\phi_1}$ and the area radius $\sqrt{\phi_1}$, it is formally consistent for static solutions and allows explicit solutions in almost complete closed form.

+The fluctuation field $\phi_3$ couples dynamically to expectation value $\phi_2$, representing one of the metric components.
+The former field cannot vanish owing to uncertainty relations, and through the coupling terms it implies changes $\delta\phi_2$ of the metric field compared with its classical behavior.
+Through canonical equations of motion, the staticity condition determines the lapse function $N$ for a given $\phi_2$, such that $\delta N$ inherits certain changes from $\delta\phi_2$.
+Using the appearance of these fields in a classical-type line element, we obtain a quantum-corrected space-time geometry from